ioof-holdings/redux-subspace/docs/Migrating.md

 const store = createStore(reducer, applyMiddleware(thunk))
 ```

-Middleware applied to subspaces will also be applied to the root store, so there is not need to apply it twice.
+Middleware applied to subspaces will also be applied to the root store, so there is no need to apply it twice.

 ## The `root` node